shnist/rpm/README.md

 ## Dependencies

 ### NPM
+The following packages need to be installed globaller.
+You may need to be sudo in order to do this.

 npm install -g node-gyp

-You may need to be sudo in order to install it globally.
+To install local dependencies simply run `npm install` in the root of the project.

 ### Lib spotify
 If you use `brew` then you can install lib-spotify pretty easily using: